sayeedhossain/expenses_tools/README.md

-# expenses_tools
+# expenses_tools <br>
-Objective: Projext expentrac allows a user to login and track her expenses in no particular order for record keeping.
+Objective: Projext expentrac allows a user to login and track her expenses in no particular order for record keeping.<br>

-Features included:
+Features included:<br>

-Login and logout(authentication)
+Login and logout(authentication)<br>
-Creation of expense records
+Creation of expense records <br>
-Updating expense records
+Updating expense records<br>
-Deleting expense records
+Deleting expense records<br>
-Filtering by month of expense
+Filtering by month of expense<br>
-Filtering by category of expense
+Filtering by category of expense<br>
-A total expense calculator after each expense line, which cumulates the expense values of all expenses Some of the system used for this are:
+A total expense calculator after each expense line, which cumulates the expense values of all expenses<br>
+Some of the system used for this are:<br>

-Django authentication system with error handling for forms PyPi project for django bootstrap modal forms: https://pypi.org/project/django-bootstrap-modal-forms/ Bootstrap for table styling and modal
+Django authentication system with error handling for forms<br>
+PyPi project for django bootstrap modal forms: https://pypi.org/project/django-bootstrap-modal-forms/<br>
+Bootstrap for table styling and modal<br>
-Standard date-picker for forms
+Standard date-picker for forms<br>
-Things to implement for the future:
+Things to implement for the future:<br>

-Filter fixes when both month and category filters are applied Pagination of results
+Filter fixes when both month and category filters are applied<br>
+Pagination of results<br>
-Total calculation to match the currently-shown expense results (for this, filtering must occur on the server) Column sorting
+Total calculation to match the currently-shown expense results (for this, filtering must occur on the server)<br>
+Column sorting<br>
-Filter months to be in order
+Filter months to be in order<br>
-Ability to add custom category
+Ability to add custom category<br>
-To run the project:
+To run the project:<br>

-Start a virtual environment (venv) after cloning the repo Do a 'pip install' to install the dependencies of the requirements.txt Once that is done, run project using 'python manage.py runserver'
+Start a virtual environment (venv) after cloning the repo<br>
+Do a 'pip install' to install the dependencies of the requirements.txt<br>
+Once that is done, run project using 'python manage.py runserver'<br>

-Author :
+<h1>Author : </h1><br>
-Name : Sayeed Hossain
+<h3>Name : Sayeed Hossain</h3><br>
-Mail : sayeedhatim@gmail.com
+<h3>Mail : sayeedhatim@gmail.com</h3>